-We love going to family-friendly festivals at Hance Park like Roosevelt Row Pie Social, Downtown Donut Festival, Arizona Fall Fest, Chinese Culture + Cuisine Festival, and many more throughout the year; all with lots of activities for kids and great food.
+In addition to visiting the awesome playground, we love going to family-friendly festivals at Hance Park like Phoenix Pizza Festival, Arizona Fall Fest, Chinese Culture + Cuisine Festival, and many more throughout the year; all with lots of activities for kids and great food.
 It’s also surrounded by a number of new restaurants, the Japanese Friendship Garden and Burton Barr Central Library.
 We always take time to walk to the library next door for books, activities, and free seeds for our urban garden.

 This is a nice little stretch of park where we can enjoy letting our boys run around a bit.
 It’s a great stop to relax at before moving on to other activities, like the Irish Cultural Center and McClelland Library around the corner.
 The park is also adjacent to downtown’s rainbow crosswalk, the Roosevelt/Central Avenue Light Rail Station, LGBTQ+ friendly restaurants like Match Restaurant + Lounge, and our favorite staycation hotel, Found:re Phoenix.

 We have been members of the Children’s Museum for a year now, and our kids absolutely love how much there is to do.
 There are three floors, each with different activities for kids of all ages.
 The showstopper is a massive, maze-like play structure that’s two stories tall, and our boys love to explore it.

 The Science Center is truly amazing, and the activities it provides kids are endless – tons of hands-on learning for children of all ages, including the adults.
 There are always great rotating exhibits to experience too.